Lightweight reranking for language model generations: Results

 \subsection{UCS shows strong improvements for Code Generation}

-As showcased in Tables~\ref{table:code_gen_accuracy} and~\ref{table:code_gen_mrr}, the application of the UCS, WUCS, and Consensus-WUCS methods leads to substantial improvements in the accuracy as well as mean reciprocal rank of code generation across various models and datasets.
+As shown in Tables~\ref{table:accuracy} and~\ref{table:code_gen_mrr} (Supplement), the application of the UCS, WUCS, and Consensus-WUCS methods leads to substantial improvements in the accuracy as well as mean reciprocal rank of code generation across various models and datasets.

 In the HumanEval dataset, UCS variants consistently outperform the traditional methods, namely Random and mean log probability.
 For instance, the Codex002 model exhibits a substantial accuracy improvement from 0.435 (Random) to 0.568 (Consensus-WUCS).
 Even the less performing models, such as Llama-13B and Llama-30B, exhibit noticeable accuracy gains when our proposed methods are employed.